ML4GW/aframe/README.md

 2. [libs](./libs/README.md) - general-purpose functions (libraries) mean to support more than one project
 3. [aframe](./aframe/README.md) - `law` wrappers for building complex pipelines of project tasks.

-For more details on each of these, please see their respective README's.
+For more details, please see the respective README's.

 ## Contributing
 If you are looking to contribute to `Aframe`, please see our [contribution guidelines](./CONTRIBUTING.md)